srajangupt/fdk-extension-python/README.md

 app.add_route(webhook_handler, "/webhook", methods=["POST"])
 ```

 > Setting `subscribed_saleschannel` as "specific" means, you will have to manually subscribe saleschannel level event for individual saleschannel.
 Default value here is "all" and event will be subscribed for all sales channels.
-For enabling events manually use function `enableSalesChannelWebhook`.
-To disable receiving events for a saleschannel use function `disableSalesChannelWebhook`.
+For enabling events manually use function `enable_sales_channel_webhook`.
+To disable receiving events for a saleschannel use function `disable_sales_channel_webhook`.

 ##### How webhook registery subscribes to webhooks on Fynd Platform?